WHAT I DO

 Let's work together.

-I'm based in London and I like to solve interesting problems.
+I'm a London based designer who likes to solve interesting problems.
 Currently, I'm at Booking.com.
 In the past, I have designed for Oliver Wyman, RBS, Tassomai, Bó Banking App, Pie, FoodToDo and Code Commit.
-For fun, I also created EduAssess - an assessment platform to help teachers save time marking.
+The projects I have worked on have covered B2B, B2C, SaaS and complex CRM's.
+This portfolio shows just a few case studies that are not under NDA.

 At the end of 2017 and 2018 I worked with Pie as a Product Designer on a number of new and existing products.